 The trough phase occurs when the economy’s output falls and is at its lowest point.
 As a result, real GDP growth will be at its highest negative percentage.

 During this phase, the unemployment rate remains high.
 Businesses usually replace their permanent workers with temporary workers.
-New recruits haven’t happened yet.
-Nonetheless, layoffs are slower than before.
+New recruits haven’t arrived yet, but layoffs are slower than before.

 Economists differ on how the economy gets out of this phase.
 While classical economists suggest no government intervention, Keynesian economists suggest otherwise.

-Classical economists argue the economy is self-regulating and returns itself to recovery.
+Classical economists argue that the economy is self-regulating and returns to recovery.
 First, high unemployment rates push wages down.
 As a result, businesses face improvements in profitability as costs decline.
 As a result, they recruit new workers at lower costs.
-Then, the unemployment rate slowly fell, improving household income and employment outlook.
+Then, the unemployment rate slowly falls, improving household income and employment outlook.
 The economy then moves towards recovery as demand becomes stronger.

-On the other hand, Keynesian economists argue that the economy will not work by itself as Classical economists argue.
-Therefore, they advise the government to intervene through loose economic policies, for example, by increasing spending, cutting taxes, or lowering interest rates.
+On the other hand, Keynesian economists argue that the economy will not work by itself, as classical economists argue.
+Therefore, they advise the government to intervene through loose economic policies, such as increasing spending, cutting taxes, or lowering interest rates.

 According to Keynesian economists, relying on the private sector to power the economy is impossible.
 This is because spending and investment decisions depend highly on the prevailing economic situation.
 Thus, due to a rational view, businesses and households save more because they face deteriorating profit and income prospects.
 In other words, the economy is not relying enough on the private sector to recover.